graphhopper/directions-api-clients/README.md

 tested=yes means we or one of our customers have successfully used the client for this programming language.

-The Java and JavaScript clients are either handcrafted or the created versions were further optimized and can be found in the separate, linked repository.
+The JavaScript client is handcrafted and can be found in the separate, linked repository.

+The Java client is also available [on maven](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22directions-api-client%22).

 ## Supported APIs